jarlehansen/springfox-loader/README.md

 * springfox.license.url
 * springfox.activeProfiles - _Enable springfox for the configured profiles.
 If not set, all profiles loads springfox.
 Default is all profiles._
 * springfox.swagger-ui-base-path
-* springfox.endpoints - _Enables springfox-loader endpoints, see [Springfox loader endpoints](#springfox-loader-endpoints) for more details_

 ### Swagger UI